singh-man/books/crackingTheCoding/16_moderate.md

 54  /*  HashMaplist<String,  Integer>  is a HashMap  that maps from Strings to 55  *  ArrayList<Integer>.
 See appendix for  implementation.  */
 ```
-Getting the wordsthatmap to this number will run in O(N) time, whereN is the number of digits.
+Getting the words that map to this number will run in O(N) time, where N is the number of digits.
 The O(N) comes in during the hash table look up (we need to convert the number to a hash table).
 If you know the words are never longer than a certain max size, then you could also describe the runtime as O(1).

 Note that it's easy to think, "Oh, linear-that's not that fast".
 But it depends what it's linear on.
 Linear on the length of the word is extremely fast.
 Linear on the length of the dictionary is not so fast.